 Count outdoor speaker pathways that can damage amplifiers.
 Each unit protects two channels but can be bridged to protect larger output amplifiers.
 Choose between model A and B depending on ohm rating and wattage.
 The terminals on our unit will accept a maximum # 12 wire.

-Outdoor speakers are typically isolated from ground therefore it is not common to surge protect that end of the line in most installations.
-But, the amplifiers that power the outdoor speakers are another matter.
 Running speaker wire out to numerous outdoor speakers is like putting up a giant copper antenna and asking for nearby lightning to “hit me.”
 It does not take a direct strike to inject surge energy into the speaker wires.
-Strikes as far as one quarter mile away generate enough EMP energy for the surge to travel thought the air and inductively couple onto the speaker wire and travel into the home or other structure.
+Lightning strikes as far as one quarter mile away generate enough EMP energy for the surge to travel through the air and inductively couple onto the speaker wire and travel into the home or other structure.
 And, once lightning finds itself inside the home it can easily destroy the amp and migrate to other equipment in the rack or home.